Webhooks

 Define Webhook secret

-).
-Once the secret is inserted, press the Save button.
-Storyblok will add a signature to every webhook request once the secret is configured.
+Once you've inserted the secret, press Save.
+Storyblok will then include a signature in every webhook request.
 The signature is sent in the webhook-signature

-header of the request.
-If the webhook secret is not set, the header remains empty.
+header.
+If no secret is set, this header remains empty.

 Troubleshooting webhooks